Clay-foundation/model/docs/release-notes/specification.md

 ## Results

 As a foundation model, it is designed to be used as a building block for other models.
-We have examples of what the embedding space & reconstruction looks like for the base model in the docs [here](visualize-embedding.ipynb) & [here](reconstruction.ipynb).
+We have documented examples of how the [embedding space](../tutorials/visualize-embeddings.ipynb) and the [reconstructions](../tutorials/reconstruction.ipynb) look like for the base model.

 ### Performance Metrics